-While the blue-ringed octopus is much smaller than most octo species, ranging from 12 to 20 centimetres, its body is much the same as its larger cousin, with eight arms covered in small suction cups.
+While the blue-ringed octopus is much smaller than most octopus species, ranging from 12 to 20 centimetres, its body is much the same as its larger cousins, with eight arms covered in small suction cups.
 And, it eats, mates, and generally lives in the same way.

 The blue-ring spends most of its life hidden away in the reef's nooks and crannies, emerging mostly to hunt.
 While this animal could potentially take down prey far larger than itself thanks to its powerful neurotoxin, it prefers a diet of tiny crabs and shrimp, with the occasional fish thrown in.
 Just like other full-sized octopus species, mating is a brief affair lacking in romance.
 The female blue-ring mates just once in her lifetime, starving to death slowly in her cave while she protects and aerates her clutch of eggs, ensuring the next generation's survival.